Serving

 NOTES:

-2. Ham should be "country style" (Smithfield or similar) if at all possible for all Chinese recipes.
-Chinese markets around here sell single slices of Smithfield ham in shrink wrapped trays.
+This should be dry cured "country style" (Virginia or similar) if at all possible (for all Chinese recipes).
+Chinese markets around here sell single slices of Virginia ham in shrink wrapped trays.
+For details see our Hams page.

-3. Pepper: In China white pepper is generally used (they don't like black specks) which has the hotness but not the flavor of black pepper.
-Personally, I use the black anyway, but in this case the soup so dark it doesn't matter either way.
+In China, white pepper is generally used (they don't like black specks) which has the hotness but not the flavor of black pepper.
+Personally, I use the black anyway, but this soup is so dark it doesn't matter.

-4. Black Vinegar: Chinkiang is considered best.
+Chinkiang is considered best.
 Gold Plum is a good brand that's widely available.
+For details see our Sours page.